-The following privacy policies were created by the NATIONAL ASSOCIATION OF REALTORS® and are maintained on REALTOR.org and Realtoractioncenter.com, respectively.
+The following privacy policies were created by the NATIONAL ASSOCIATION OF REALTORS® and are maintained on www.NAR.realtor and Realtoractioncenter.com, respectively.
 These policies are intended to provide an example for developing a privacy policy tailored to your business's specific circumstances.